Where is Captain Kirk when you need him?

 Closer to home, it is likely that our asteroid belt is loaded with gold, in a much higher concentration than exists on our planet’s surface.
 Gold would be heavily concentrated in those few asteroids that are the broken pieces of a larger body’s inner core.
 It will be far easier to extract it from small asteroids than from deep in our core.
 There are very likely to be asteroids that are composed primarily of gold, given that they were from the innermost core of the larger body that broke up into pieces.
 The same can be said for other heavy elements.
 So, we might also find uranium asteroids and platinum asteroids, etc. Even diamonds have even been found in Meteorites.

 Back on planet Earth, the current global output from gold mines is around 3,100 tons per year.
-To compare, the total amount of gold extracted and used by humanity since the beginning of civilization is estimated at about 187,000 tons.
+To compare, the total amount of gold extracted and used by humanity since the beginning of civilisation is estimated at about 187,000 tons.

 Being a Perth city jewellers means we don’t have a spare spaceship handy right now, but, if you have one, can we borrow it for a quick trip out to NGC 4993?
 We proudly claim our diamond rings are Australian made, perhaps we should give the Universe a little of the credit too?
 We hand make Pink Argyle Diamond rings and lots of other specifically Australian Jewellery here in South Perth, but it is forces beyond our control that produce the raw materials for our work.